Descanonge/tomate/README.rst

 Data-loader requires python **>=3.7**.
 From this version, dictionaries preserve the order in which keys are added.
 The code heavily relies on this feature.
-Note this could be avoided, but would require a fair bit of refactoring.
+This could be avoided, but would require a fair bit of refactoring.

 Data-loader requires the following python packages::